 - quick to access from the front or side or bonus points – both!

 We really like our Lifestages crate from Midwest Crates.
 These wire crates are heavy-duty, yet can be easily folded like a suitcase for transportation.
 They have a plastic, pull-out tray that makes cleaning a snap.
 In fact, Chloe’s crate was a hand-me-down from our old dog Duncan.
 That makes this crate nearly 15 years old and still going strong!

 What Size Crate?

 Unless you want to keep sizing up as your puppy grows ( and that can get expensive!) choose a crate that will fit your puppy as a grown dog.
-If you’re trying to size-up that sweet little mixed breed pup, it might not be the easiest thing.
+If you’re trying to guess what size that sweet little mixed breed pup will eventually reach, it might not be the easiest thing.
 Even your veterinarian can only make a guestimate at this point –but too big is better than too small.

 So your itty-bitty lab puppy is going to look soooo teeny in that cavern of a crate you bought.
 No worries – we’re going to block off most of the area using a crate divider.
 A good crate will come with a wire divider.
 If not, you can use a cardboard box.
 You’ll be able to move the divider back as your pup grows to give him more space.

 Puppies come pretty much hard-wired not to soil their sleeping area.
 In a large crate, they’ll just go to the back to do their business.
 What we want is to give them just enough space to stand, sit and lie down.
 This will encourage them to keep their crate clean and help in potty-training.

 You’ll be tempted to put in a blanket or pillow.
 Resist the urge at this stage of the game.

 Here’s how to set things up before your puppy arrives home: